GenesysGo/docs-shadow-cloud/learn/dagger.md

 ## **Overview**

-The components, in the order an incoming transaction (a user write request) would see them throughout its lifecycle are illustrated the figure below:
+The components, in the order an incoming transaction (a user write request) would see them throughout its lifecycle are illustrated in the figure below:

 <figure><img src="../.gitbook/assets/Dagger_Lifecycle2.png" alt=""><figcaption></figcaption></figure>